tannert44/Temp-conversion-exercise/README.md

 ##How to Test

--Clone the repository
+* Clone the repository
--Run local server
+* Run local server